tallner/ChristianTallner-WebServices-FinalAssignment/README.md

   * [x] Return random picture

 ### Grading
-- [ ] Use HTTP Request methods correct
+- [x] Use HTTP Request methods correct
-- [ ] Data, beans, controller, logic etc for API:s in their own separate classes
+- [x] Data, beans, controller, logic etc for API:s in their own separate classes
 - [ ] Documentation
 - [x] Data returned in Json, except pictures
-- [ ] Basic error handling; error page and show documentaion for that error
+- [x] Basic error handling; error page and show documentation for that error
 - [x] Codestructure designed and thought through.
 Use help classes when needed, no static beans
 - [ ] No known bugs
 - [ ] No compile errors